Is that the king of the jungle? No, it’s a Chow Chow! With their lion’s mane coats and thick golden fur, Chows are truly an eye-catching breed.

 Knowing what you’re in for when you get a Chow Chow puppy is an important step in being a responsible pet owner.
 Whether you find a responsible breeder or are planning on adopting, prepare yourself for an energetic and friendly addition to your household.

 It may be surprising to know, but adopting a Chow Chow puppy is possible.
-Most breed rescues report that a majority of their rescue dogs come from individual owner surrender, with the most common reasons being a change in lifestyle or the breed not being right for them.
+According to the AKC, most breed rescues report that a majority of their rescue dogs come from individual owner surrender, with the most common reasons being a change in lifestyle or the breed not being right for them.
 This means that there may be many dogs and puppies out there who are looking for a new forever home.